Minnesota-based Catholic composer accused of sexual misconduct

 Composer, performer and teacher, Haas taught at Benilde-St. Margaret's school in St. Louis Park, was composer-in-residence at the St. Paul Seminary, and ran a Music Ministry Alive program for years at St. Catherine University.
 He's also traveled the nation and the world giving workshops and performing.

-The stellar career ground to a halt earlier this year, when a Kansas-based victim’s advocacy group publicized several allegations of abuse of young women under his tutelage.
-The organization, called Into Account, notified a network of liturgical music groups about the allegations, and organizations such as the Archdiocese of Minneapolis and St. Paul halted the use of his music and longtime music publisher GIA Publications in Chicago suspended its ties.
+The stellar career ground to a halt earlier this year when a Kansas-based victim's advocacy group publicized several allegations of abuse of young women under his tutelage.
+The organization, called Into Account, notified a network of liturgical music groups about the allegations, and organizations such as the Archdiocese of Minneapolis and St. Paul halted the use of his music at archdiocese events; longtime music publisher GIA Publications in Chicago suspended its ties.
 Haas has not been charged with any offense.

 "His generosity, we are told, often came with a sexual price tag," she said.